 Sinusitis is the inflammation of the lining of the air-filled cavities within the bones of the face.
 They are called paranasal sinuses because they are located next to the nose.

-The normal function of sinuses is to help to warm up the temperature and control the humidity of the air reaching the lungs.
-Some mucus is produced by the sinuses and it is drained into the nose through small ducts.
-If these ducts become obstructed, the mucus can be trapped into the cavities and become infected.
+The normal function of sinuses is to help to warm the temperature and control the humidity of the air reaching the lungs.
+The sinuses produce mucus which is drained into the nose through small ducts.
+If these ducts become obstructed, the mucus can be trapped in the cavities and become infected.